16 October 2021

 Even the old graveyard be picturesque |

-Moving on to Brookline, New Hampshire which is a very small village but has Lake Potamapo which is the scene of winter ice fishing, snowmobile racing, and in the summer sailboating, swimming, and general beach time.
+Moving on to Brookline, New Hampshire, which is a very small village but has Lake Potamapo.
+In the winter, it is the scene of ice fishing and snowmobile racing; in the summer, it is the scene of sailboating, swimming, and general beach time.

 The lake's small lighthouse has become a symbol for Brookline |